Anthony Anderson: 2005–2014: Film and television roles

+Before his work in Law & Order, Anderson starred in two other crime series, Fox's K-Ville (as one of the lead characters) and FX's The Shield.
+He also starred in the sitcom Guys with Kids, which lasted a single season.
+In 2013, Anderson signed on to host the celebrity-driven, family game show called Wall of Fame, which was produced by Endemol USA for NBC.
+Eight one-hour episodes were taped at the time, but never aired.
 Anderson's series Eating America with Anthony Anderson was a summer show in 2014.
 He visited different towns in America that host "food festivals" highlighting a specific type of food.
 He was a frequent judge on Iron Chef America, and was one of the few judges to taste dishes from all the Iron Chefs on the show.
 In the Ultimate Bar Food battle, he served as bartender/sous-chef for Iron Chef Bobby Flay opposite Masaharu Morimoto and fellow judge Simon Majumdar.